jonasbkarlsson/ev_smart_charging/README.md

 Please replace the contents of `action:` with suitable contents for your charger.

-### Example of automation to inform when the EV is connected to the charger
+### Example of automation to inform the integration that the EV is connected to the charger
 ```
 alias: EV Smart Charging - EV connected
 description: ""